 Let your child learn at his own pace and enjoy the process.
 Avoid measuring your child’s success with grades and certificates.

 Many pianists don’t necessarily have the perfect hand positions or techniques, but they play the most beautiful music.
 They didn’t learn piano from the age of 4 but loved playing the piano and made a name for themselves after a couple of years in the field.

 Learning piano is a tough journey both for the child and the parents.
 It is a journey where you must prepare to invest your all and not turn back during hard times.
 So a passion for music is almost an essential prerequisite to any instrument learning.

 As for my family, my daughter didn’t show signs of exceptional musical talent, nor did she show interest in learning the piano.
 So, I don’t want to put her through what I had been through in life.

 That being said, if one day she discovers an interest in music, I will gladly guide her and support her journey in music and hopefully, she will find more success in life than I.

 Like, share and comment below if you find this post useful, or tag us on Instagram @kida_co!

 In the meantime…

-Did this article help you or shed some lights on what it means to be a pianist or musician?
+Did this article help you or shed some light on what it means to be a pianist or musician?
 Share your thoughts below.